yoonun-ynun/DCcon_Sender/README.md

 >>  npm run build
 >>  npm run start
 >> ```
->> Server will run on localhost:3000
+>> Server will run on localhost:3000 <br>
+> You need to reverse proxy for access from HTTP/HTTPS, I am use nginx for reverse proxy
 >
 > Start Discord Server
 >> ```shell